Uherský Ostroh

 Uherský Ostroh (/cs/; Ungarisch Ostra) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 4,200 inhabitants.
+The town is located on the Morava River, on the border between the Lower Morava Valley and Vizovice Highlands.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Uherský Ostroh Castle.

 Administrative division

 Uherský Ostroh consists of three municipal parts (in brackets population according to the 2021 census):